Using the Curricula

 - Teaching Resources — Resources to help teach the learning outcomes.
 Some resources are integral part of the teaching while others are optional further reading.

-The following tips will help you ensure effective courses, training, and certification programs on accessibility.
+The following tips help you provide more effective courses, training, and certification programs on accessibility:

-One of the most effective ways to learn and teach accessibility is by involving people with disabilities.
-This includes inviting people with disabilities to show how they use assistive technologies and adaptive strategies to interact on the Web, the accessibility features they rely on, and challenges they sometimes encounter.
-If you cannot invite people with disabilities, maybe you can find suitable videos instead.
+- Involve people with disabilities — Involve people with disabilities in your courses so that students get perspectives from real people on the impact of accessibility barriers and accessibility features.
+Invite people with disabilities to show how they use assistive technologies and adaptive strategies, the accessibility features they rely on, and barriers they encounter.
+If you cannot invite people with disabilities, consider using videos instead.
 Yet make sure to guide your students through the process to avoid perpetuating existing misunderstandings.
-For guidance on working with people with disabilities, ethical considerations, and cautions, refer to Involving Users in Web Projects for Better, Easier Accessibility.
+For guidance on working with people with disabilities, ethical considerations, and cautions, see Involving Users in Web Projects for Better, Easier Accessibility.

 - Include the reasons for accessibility features — Include the why, not just the how.
 For example, students should know why to provide text alternatives, not just how to.
 Students learn and implement accessibility more effectively when they understand the reasons behind accessibility features and how people with disabilities use them.